hzhang9/CIS410GameProgramming-P1/README.md

 # **CIS410GameProgramming-P1**
 ## **Operation**
-### For Win 64 system:
 1. Complete clone entire repository.
-2. Run Rollaball\Builds\Rollaball.exe.
-### For others system:
-1. Complete clone entire repository.
-2. Use unity editor to build the corresponding game files for different platform.
+2. Use unity editor to build the corresponding game files for different platform into Rollaball\Builds folder (or you can create other folders of your choice), then run the game file (for WebGL, directly selecting build and run).
-3. Run the game file.
-### For WebGL:
-1. Complete clone entire repository.
-2. Use unity editor to Switch Platform to WebGL.
-3. Build and run.
 ## **Reference**
 https://learn.unity.com/project/roll-a-ball?uv=2020.2
 ## **Identifying Information**